curl/curl/docs/CONTRIBUTE.md

 odd problems, but discussions and opinions don't agree with 510 of them - or 509 of them were already fixed in a different way.
-Then the person merging this change needs to extract the single interesting patch from somewhere within the huge pile of source, and that gives a lot of extra work.
+Then the person merging this change needs to extract the single interesting patch from somewhere within the huge pile of source, and that creates a lot of extra work.

-Preferably, each fix that correct a problem should be in its own patch/commit with its own description/commit message stating exactly what they correct so that all changes can be selectively applied by the maintainer or other interested parties.
+Preferably, each fix that corrects a problem should be in its own patch/commit with its own description/commit message stating exactly what they correct so that all changes can be selectively applied by the maintainer or other interested parties.

-Also, separate changes enable bisecting much better when we track problems and regression in the future.
+Also, separate changes enable bisecting much better for tracking problems and regression in the future.

 ### Patch Against Recent Sources